mlliarm/mixmax-py/README.md

 There are two implementations.
 The first attempt was a naive approach, using vanilla python3 for the construction of the operator `A(N,s)`.
 The second attempt, which is much better and faster is using cython for speeding up the construction process.

 ## How to use the python script
-Run: `python3 create_matrix.py` .
+Run: `python3 results_and_plots.py` .
 You'll get instructions then.

-An example of correct run: `python3 create_matrix.py 128 1 1`.
+An example of correct run: `python3 results_and_plots.py 128 1 1`.

 ## How to use the cython files

 ### Building the create_matrix_fast3 module

-Simply run in your terminal:
+Simply run in your terminal (see [2]):

 `python3 setup.py build_ext --inplace`

+### Using the cythonized module

+The cythonized module will be inside the `cython/scr/cython/` directory.

+In order to see the results of a matrix of a specific dimension N you need to copy it in the directory  `cython` where `results_and_plots.py` lies.

 ### Using the create_matrix_new.py script
-Run: `python3 create_matrix_new.py`.
+Run: `python3 results_and_plots.py`.
 You'll get instructions then.

-A correct run: `python3 create_matrix_new.py 128 1 1`.
+A correct run: `python3 results_and_plots.py 128 1 1`.

+## Generating pseudorandom numbers with mixmax-py

+Modify `main.py` as needed and run `python3 main.py`.

+It's now set to create txt files to use with [TestU01](https://simul.iro.umontreal.ca/testu01/tu01.html) suite.

+To test the generated numbers check [3][4].

 ## Features
 Both programs plot the distributions of the eigenvalues of the given `A(N,s,m)` for input variables `N,s,m` on the plane.